justinenerio/retro95/README.md

 ### Prerequisites

-Download either Android Studio or Visual Studio Code, with their respective [Flutter editor plugins](https://flutter.io/get-started/editor/).
-For more information about Flutter installation procedure, check the [official install guide](https://flutter.io/get-started/install/).
+Download either Android Studio or Visual Studio Code, with their respective [Flutter editor plugins](https://flutter.dev/get-started/editor/).
+For more information about Flutter installation procedure, check the [official install guide](https://flutter.dev/get-started/install/).

 ### Steps
 1. Clone the repository with the 'clone' command, or just download the zip.

 2. Install dependencies from pubspec.yaml by running `flutter packages get` from the project root (see [using packages documentation](https://flutter.io/using-packages/#adding-a-package-dependency-to-an-app) for details and how to do this in the editor).

-3. Add `/constants/api_key.dart` file with API key from Google Embedded Maps API.
+3. Add `/constants/api_key.dart` file with API key from [Google Embedded Maps API](https://developers.google.com/maps/documentation/embed/get-api-key).

-4. Run
+4. Run.

 ## Built With